siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 The thought process for deciding which Gcode commands are idempotent, and under what circumstances is to ask "If I sent this command twice would it cause the system to be in a different state than if I only sent it once?"

+_Need more details of idempotentcy here.
+Or do we?_

 ###Async Commands